 Step 3: Cream the butter with the sugars

-Next, in a large bowl add the softened butter and the brown sugar as well as the white granulated sugar.
+Next, in a large bowl add the softened butter and the brown sugar, white granulated sugar, and vanilla extract.
 Cream those ingredients together using a hand mixer or stand mixer.
 Afterward, scrape the sides of the bowl with a spatula.

 Step 4: Oatmeal cookies dry ingredients